beepye/Recipes/README.md

 # Recipes
-Meals that we frequently make - this repo is used with the MealPlanner app
+Meals that we frequently make - this repo is used with the [MealPlanner app](http://www.thebrianpye.com/MealPlanner) I'm working on.